Annual Tech Fee Request for Proposals

 a.
 Innovative: for new or emerging technology, or use of existing cutting edge technology in new and unique ways to enhance learning opportunities

 b.
-Library databases and subscriptions: for those specific to academic disciplines and programs
+Library databases and subscriptions: for those databases and subscriptions for specific academic departments and disciplines

 c.
-Instructional facility support: for smart carts, sympodiums, Brightlinks, etc., those items that are used for projection of information
+Instructional facility support: for smart carts, sympodiums, Brightlinks, etc., those items that are used for computer projection

 d.
 Computer lab support: specialized hardware, software, etc.

 This category is for proposals for scientific equipment with significant digital components.
-Proposals can include entirely new or the maintenance (including contracts), upgrade, augmentation, and/or replacement of existing equipment.
+Proposals can include entirely newequipment or the contracts, maintenance, upgrades, augmentation, and/or replacement of existing equipment.

 New or Significant Augmentation of a Technology Enhanced Classroom/Teaching Facility

 Proposal must address the complete design, implementation, and use of a new or augmented technology for an enhanced classroom/teaching facilities.
-For existing projects, proposals must demonstrate current success of existing facility used by students to justify significant augmentation.
-The percentage of full-time use by students must be indicated.
+For existing projects, proposals must demonstrate current student impact to justify significant augmentation.

 Format of proposals